JSON Preset Builder

 Worth noting:

-chrome-148-windowsis internally based onchrome-147-windowswhich is based onchrome-146-windows, the describe output has nobased_onfield.
-Every value's emitted explicitly.
-You don't need to chase the chain. tls.client_hellosayschrome-146-windows.
+chrome-148-windowsis internally based onchrome-147-windows, which is based onchrome-146-windows, but the describe output has nobased_onfield.
+Every value is emitted explicitly, so there's no chain to chase. tls.client_hellosayschrome-146-windows.
 That's the underlying utls ClientHelloID we use.
-TLS bytes haven't actually changed since Chrome 146 desktop, only the User-Agent and sec-ch-ua values have.
-That's correct.- Every H2 SETTINGS value shows up, even the zero ones (
+TLS bytes haven't changed since Chrome 146 desktop; only the User-Agent and sec-ch-ua values have moved.- Every H2 SETTINGS value shows up, even the zero ones (

 max_concurrent_streams: 0,max_frame_size: 0).
-Zero means "don't emit this SETTINGS entry on the wire", and that info survives the round-trip. - The full RFC 7540 priority table lands under
+Zero means "don't emit this SETTINGS entry on the wire", and that information survives the round-trip. - The full RFC 7540 priority table lands under

 http2.priority_table.
 Chrome 147+ ships its real per-Sec-Fetch-Dest urgencies.
 Presets that opt out (Safari, iOS Chrome, iOS Safari) skip this block.